 Government & Policy

 As a result of ongoing engagement with senior policy officials and close cooperation with the devolved Governments, the Welsh Government has committed to introduce an annual sustainability assessment, based on the Global Farm Metric, into their Sustainable Farming Scheme.
-It has also been included in Henry Dimbeby’s National Food Strategy as a key solution for future policy (p69).
+We are also in conversation with the Scottish Government, and the Global Farm Metric has now been included in Henry Dimbeby’s National Food Strategy as a key solution for future policy (p69).

 Food business and support services